pksunkara/reign/reign/reign_view/README.md

 Any template can be used as a component.
 We can refer to the template by using it's tag reference.
 Tag reference can be achieved by joining all the parts in the path of the component with `:` after converting them to kebab case.
-A template at `src/views/users/avatar.html` can be used with `users:avatar`, and similarily a template at `src/views/common/simple/small_icon.html` can be used with `common:simple:small-icon`.
+A template that lives at `src/views/users/avatar.html` can be used with `users:avatar`, and similarily a template that lives at `src/views/common/simple/small_icon.html` can be used with `common:simple:small-icon`.

 ### Slots